USCGC Sebago (WHEC-42): Second commission

 Sebago was recommissioned on 17 December 1952 and stationed at Boston until 1 July 1954.
 The vessel was subsequently moved to Mobile, Alabama, where she was used for law enforcement, search and rescue, and Campeche Patrol until July 1964.
-This patrol was off the Campeche Bank near Mexico's Yucatan peninsula, where Mexican and U.S. fishing vessels fished for shrimp.
+This patrol was off the Campeche Bank near Mexico's Yucatan Peninsula, where Mexican and U.S. fishing vessels fished for shrimp.
 A Coast Guard press release noted that "On patrol, the SEBAGO is ever ready to render medical aid, assist disabled boats through effecting repairs or provide a tow into port.
 An active boarding program is executed while on Campeche Patrol, evidenced by the 236 vessels [boarded] during fiscal year 1958."
 On 7 July 1959 the Sebago collided with the USNS Croatan at the U.S. Naval Station at Algiers, Louisiana.

 During fiscal year 1959, the Sebago cruised some 20,000 miles on twelve patrols.
-She completed twenty-two assistance missions, saved a half-million dollars worth of shipping and obtained medical care for four sick or injured seaman.
+She completed twenty-two assistance missions, saved a half-million dollars' worth of shipping and obtained medical care for four sick or injured seamen.
 In addition to two training cruises for Coast Guard Reserve personnel with visits to Nassau and Jamaica, West Indies, on a visit to Texas for a shrimp festival, and the completion of one hundred forty-six vessel boardings during the fiscal year 1959.
 The cutter also completed her annual overhaul in the Coast Guard Yard at Curtis Bay, Maryland, in February 1959.

 In January, 1960, Sebago completed underway refresher training at the Navy Fleet Training Group at Guantanamo Bay, Cuba, training undertaken by most cutters every two years.
 On 2 January 1962, she towed the disabled M/V Catalina 310 miles off New Orleans, Louisiana.
 From July 1964 to 29 February 1972, she was stationed at Pensacola, Florida, and again added ocean station duties to her agenda but she no longer served on Campeche Patrol.
 Her ocean station assignments included patrolling at stations Hotel, Bravo, Charlie, Echo, and Delta.

 On 15 October 1964 a fire broke out in her engine room that caused $50,000 worth of damage.
 The fire was extinguished by Sebago crewmen with assistance from the Pensacola Naval Air Station Fire Department, personnel from the USS Tweedy, the Sherman Field crash trucks, and the Air Station harbor tugs.
 In late 1964, Sebago repaired the F/V Robbie Dale near Cayos Acras.
 On 18 December 1966, she helped fight the fire at Frisco Pier, Pensacola.